wp-plugins/wp-backitup/readme.txt

 3. When the backup has been created, click the download link to access a zipped backup of your site.

 == Changelog ==

+= 1.5.4 =
+Enabled plugin to work with version 3.8

+= 1.5.3 =
+Enabled plugin to work with version 3.7.1

+= 1.5.2 =
+Modified admin interface.

+= 1.5.1 =
+Removed redundant code.

 = 1.5.0 =
 Changed DB Export and import method to work on all hosting.